silnrsi/font-alkalami/documentation/source/productsite/resources.md

 ## Rendering and application support

 This font is designed to work with the OpenType advanced font technology.
-To take advantage of the advanced typographic capabilities of this fonts, you must be using applications that provide an adequate level of support for OpenType.
+To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for OpenType.

 Other suggestions are listed here: [Applications Support](https://software.sil.org/arabicfonts/support/application-support/) and here: [Using Font Features](https://software.sil.org/fonts/features/).